alextebbs/lore/README.md

 - Relational stuff is still messed up
   - Friends/Enemies is giving 6 of each.
 The database relation isn't set right
   - Relational items are still a bit wacky in prompt generator
+  - Goals can technically be edited before they are generated

 ### Low